iridia/IRAQPhotoPickerController/README.md

 There’s an `IRAQPhotoPickerController`:

 	@interface IRAQPhotoPickerController : UINavigationController

-		- (IRAQPhotoPickerController *) initWithCompletion:(IRAQPhotoPickerControllerCallback)callback;
+	- (IRAQPhotoPickerController *) initWithAssetsLibrary:(ALAssetsLibrary *)library completion:(IRAQPhotoPickerControllerCallback)callback;
 	@end

 You can use it in a popover, present it modally, or put it in a container view controller.
 The callback gives you an array of `ALAsset` objects, or an `NSError` if anything went wrong.
+Pass `nil` to the `library` if you don’t care about reusing the assets.

 ## Licensing